ec-jrc/GWB/docs/usage/GWB_ACC.rst

 Accounting (GWB_ACC)
 ====================

-This module will conduct the **Accounting** analysis.
+This module conducts the **Accounting** analysis.
 Accounting will label and calculate the area of all foreground objects.
 The result are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Accounting <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Objects-Accounting.pdf>`_